Short Stack Kitchen

 Brown Butter Pecan Cookies

-• Author: Lisa Flinn
+Lisa Flinn

 These Brown Butter Pecan Cookies are an easy slice and bake shortbread cookie made with brown butter, maple, cinnamon and loaded with toasted pecans.

-• ¾ Cup Unsalted Butter (170g | 12 Tablespoons), browned and solidified
+• ¾ Cup (170g | 12 Tablespoons) Unsalted Butter browned and solidified

 • ½ Cup (56g) Powdered Sugar

-• 1 ½ Teaspoon Maple Extract
+• 1 ½ Teaspoons Maple Extract

 • 1 Teaspoon Vanilla Extract

-• 1 ½ cup (180g) All-Purpose Flour
+• 1 ½ Cup (180g) All-Purpose Flour

 • ½ Teaspoon Cinnamon